-10 of the hardest horror movies to watch as a parent
+10 of the Hardest Horror Movies to Watch as a Parent

 It’s spooky season!
 Time to start perfecting our pumpkin carving skills, browsing the shops two weeks early for Halloween costumes and watching scary movies!

 I used to be such a night owl.
 I could easily stay up past midnight and watch several movies in a row.
-Movie marathons were the absolute best in my childhood, teens and 20s.
+Movie marathons were the absolute best in my childhood, teens and twenties.

-Since we’re getting closer to Halloween though, I’ve been really wanting to have a scary movie night.
+Since we’re getting closer to Halloween, though, I’ve been really wanting to have a scary movie night.

-Since getting older and becoming a parent though, I’ve become much more sensitive.
-There are some movies that I watched as a kid that truly terrify me now as an adult, especially the ones that focus on children.
+As a kid, there were very few movies that scared me.
+There were a few that made me jumpy, but not many of them truly terrified me.
+Since getting older and becoming a parent, though, I’ve become much more sensitive.
+There are some movies I watched as a kid that truly terrify me now as an adult, especially the ones that focus on children.

 Here’s what I believe are 10 of the hardest horror movies to watch as a parent (from a bit hard to the absolute hardest):